-Figure 7: Campaign effort depending on the competitiveness of the seats already documented in Seyd and Whiteley, 2002; Whiteley and Seyd, 2002).
-However, the interaction between the share of spending and the strength of identification is not statististically significant (online Appendix Table G.21).
-Still, this "no result" needs to be taken with a grain of salt since it might be due to the fact that the BES data is not meant to be representative at the constituency level 68.
+A similar observation arises when computing the average strength of self-reported party identification from survey data.
+Since 1963, the British Election Survey (BES) has included questions on individuals' party affiliation and its strength - i.e. whether individuals identify themselves "very strongly", "fairly strongly", or "not very strongly" with the party they support.
+In the online Appendix Figure H.33, we show that this strength drastically decreased in the last quarter of the century (a decline already documented in Seyd and Whiteley, 2002; Whiteley and Seyd, 2002).
+However, the interaction between the share of spending and the strength of identification is not statististically significant (online Appendix Table G.22).
+Still, this "no result" needs to be taken with a grain of salt since it might be due to the fact that the BES data is not meant to be representative at the constituency level 69.

 The volatility of voting decisions and the related level of electoral competition also crucially depends on the composition of the voter pool; however, this pool changed in 1969, when the voting age was lowered from 21 to 18, increasing the electorate by about 3.5 million (10%).
 Studies have indeed shown that the characteristics of individual voters, such as their age, affect their susceptibility to persuasion by political campaigns.
 For instance, it has been argued that electors with a low level of education lack strong political awareness and are more sensitive to political advertising (Zaller, 1992) - and hence to campaign spending.
 Further, the new young 1969 voters were also first time voters; they might thus been less informed about the campaign and so be more likely to change their attitude toward the candidates after being exposed to it (Rothschild and Ray, 1974; Kaid et al., 2007).
-In the online Appendix Table G.22, we investigate whether constituencies with a relatively high fraction of young (15-2469) people before the reform (at the 1966 elections) display a different correlation between campaign spending and votes following the franchise extension, compared to the constituencies with relatively less young people and thus a lower change in the relative composition of their electorate.
+In the online Appendix Table G.23, we investigate whether constituencies with a relatively high fraction of young (15-2470) people before the reform (at the 1966 elections) display a different correlation between campaign spending and votes following the franchise extension, compared to the constituencies with relatively less young people and thus a lower change in the relative composition of their electorate.
 The triple interaction indicates that, indeed, the correlation between spending and votes is higher in the constituencies with a relatively higher share of young people after the extension of their electorate.